oarevalo/BugLogHQ/README.md

 * Thanks to Tom DeManincor for creating the SQL script for MSSQL
 * Thanks to Chuck Weidler for updating and providing the SQL scripts for Access, MS SQL Server 2000, MSSQL Server 2005
 * Thanks to WST crew at Mentor Graphics for the great suggestions and ideas to improve BugLog
-* Thanks to Morgan Dennithorne for adding support for PostgreSQL
+* Thanks to Morgan Dennithorne (https://github.com/morgdenn) for adding support for PostgreSQL
+* Thanks to Brian Swartzfager (https://github.com/bcswartz) for adding support for Oracle
 * Thanks to everyone that contributes code and patches to the project!